 The Doctor of Philosophy (Ph.D.) program conducts a yearly admissions process with entrance in Autumn and Summer quarters only.
 Most applicants, however, are encouraged to apply for Autumn entry.
 Applications submitted before or after the deadlines listed below will not be considered.

-- All applicants (domestic and international) must submit their application no later than December 1st of the year prior to the year they wish to start (e.g., apply by December 1, 2021 for entry in Summer or Fall of 2022)
+- All applicants (domestic and international) must submit their application no later than December 1st of the year prior to the year they wish to start (e.g., apply by December 1, 2023 for entry in Summer or Autumn of 2024)

 - Please note that we do not review applications on an “as received” or rolling basis.
 All applications are reviewed subsequent to the deadline of December 1st.